Py4Phy/PHY432/modules/git/Git_basics.md

 You only need the `--set-upstream origin main` (or `-u origin main`) for the first time (it tells git which "branches" to associate with each other in local and remote) [^4].

+The next time, just run
+{% highlight bash %}
+git push
+{% endhighlight %}
+to update your remote repository with your local changes.

 ### <span class="label" style="background: black">Activity</span> Update (push) local content ###